spikeof2010/SpikesRelics/README.md

    - At the end of your turn, enemies gain 1 Strength.
 4. Clouded Mind
    - When you exhaust this card, add a random colorless card to your hand.
+5. The Serpent
+   - Whenever you draw this card, take 3 damage.